Booker scores 27 points, Suns beat Wizards 125-112 in return

 LAKE BUENA VISTA, Fla.
 (AP) — Devin Booker scored 27 points, Deandre Ayton added 24 points and 12 rebounds and the Phoenix Suns beat the Washington Wizards 125-112 on Friday in their first game of the restart.

-Booker made all nine of his free throws and the Suns hit 30 of 32 from the line.
-They shot 52% from the field, with Ayton hitting two of three 3-pointers and going 11 of 14 overall.
+Booker made all nine of his free throws and Phoenix hit 30 of 32 from the line.

+The Suns pulled within five games of eighth-place Memphis in their long-shot bid to make the Western Conference playoffs.

+“I liked everything,” Booker said.
+“We were communicating.
+We played together … and communicated through tough stretches of the game just as much as when we were rolling.
+So that’s what I love to see.”

+Dario Saric added 16 points for the Suns, who shot 52% from the field.

-Rui Hachimura scored 21 points and Jerome Robinson added 20 for the Wizards on coach Scott Brooks’ 55th birthday.
+Rui Hachimura had 21 points and eight rebounds and Jerome Robinson added 20 points for the Wizards on coach Scott Brooks’ 55th birthday.

 The Wizards entered the bubble without their top two scorers, Bradley Beal and Davis Bertans.
 Beal, the league’s No. 2 scorer at 30.5 a game, is out with a shoulder injury.
 Bertans doesn’t want to risk injuring his surgically repaired knees with free agency upcoming.
 Also, John Wall has missed the entire season with a torn Achilles tendon.